IV:07:11 Employee Grievance/Complaint Procedures

 1. Violates MTSU or TBR policy, or involves an inconsistent application of these same policies.

-2. Violates state or federal laws not covered by MTSU Policy I:01:22 Discrimination and Harassment – Complaint and Investigation Procedure.
+2. Violates state or federal laws not covered by MTSU Policy I:01:22 Discrimination and Harassment Based on Protected Categories Other Than Sex and MTSU Policy I:01:23 Misconduct, Discrimination, and Harassment Based on Sex Including Pregnancy, Sexual Orientation, and Gender Identity/Expression.

 3. Violates any constitutional right.
 The most likely areas of concern are the First, Fourth or Fourteenth Amendment of the federal constitution when that action hampers free speech, freedom of religion, the right to association, provides for improper search and seizure or denies constitutionally required notice or procedures.